 While 20% of the home’s value is the benchmark, you may only need 3.5% if you apply for an FHA loan.
 But even 3.5% can be a chunk of change.
 If you want to buy a $200,000 house, 3.5% is $7,000.

-Therefore, your budget should be big enough to cover a down payment as well as closing costs, which typically include homeowners insurance, appraisal fees, property taxes, and any mortgage insurance.
+Your home-buying budget should be large enough to cover a down payment as well as closing costs, which typically include homeowners insurance, appraisal fees, property taxes, and any mortgage insurance.

 How long do you plan to live in the city where you’re eyeing a home?
-It’s important because staying put will give your home time to appreciate (subject to market fluctuations).
+If you plan on staying in the home long-term, now could be a good time to buy because staying put will give your home time to appreciate (subject to market fluctuations).

 Since mortgage lenders pay close attention to job consistency and a steady income, you may also want to consider your job security.
 Especially during uncertain times, it’s crucial to feel confident knowing you can make your mortgage payments every month.